luminovang/documentation/routing/route-attribute.md

 #### Global Command Middleware

 Define a global command middleware that executes before any command.
-The middleware name can be `global` or `before`.
+The middleware name can be `global`.

 ```php
 #[Route(group: 'bar', middleware: 'global')]